OuyangXuanyu/_VSCode_Rust/readme.md

 Step 3 Make a repository, give a name and record the https or git@github

-Step 4 To indentify your local explorer you wanna upload, do these commends in you bash(window in cmd/powershell or Linux in sh)
+Step 4 To indentify your local explorer you wanna upload, do these commends in you bash(cmd/powershell in Windows or sh in Linux)

 ```bash
 git init  # init you explorer